fathurwithyou/fathurwithyou/README.md

 - **Technologies:** Machine Learning, Data Analysis, Software Engineering
 - **Frameworks & Tools:** TensorFlow, Flask, Tableau, PyTorch

-## Currently Learning
+## Currently Learning, Developing, or Managing
 I'm currently diving deeper into Machine Learning System.
+I manage the Competition and Community in Himpunan Mahasiswa Informatika (HMIF) ITB also setting the problem for Datavidia in Arkavidia 9.0.

 ## Projects and Contributions
 Check out some of my favorite projects below, and feel free to contribute or provide feedback!